Nekrassov: Scene 5

 The scene starts at the hotel room of Georges.
 He received a bouquet of roses and he told the two guards that it is dangerous and poisonous: and the poison is hatred.
 The guard did not really understand.

 Then Sibilot enters the room, while Georges is talking to himself in the mirror.
 The dialogue between the two might imply that Georges started to forget his real identity to become Nekrassov.
 After some deep talk and some round of practice, Sibilot also acts as Georges is Nikita Nekrassov.

 Later on Veronica visits Georges.
 They are having a conversation full of suspicious elements of both sides which made the whole situation absurd: they do not trust each other but in the same time they like each other.
 Veronica makes Georges frustrated and angry: she thinks Georges only a mean person who use everybody to his own benefit and then leaves his victims.
-This is not true, thinks Georges, he is just takink part in the political field.
+This is not true, thinks Georges, he is just taking part in the political field.
 At the end of the scene Georges is getting ready for the party at Bounouminé and destroying his room because of his rage.